unknownbrackets/ppsspp-api-samples/README.md

 The remote debugger shares a port with the remote disc streaming.
 Currently, its port can be explicitly set there.

+Please also note that these samples may depend on features of recent git builds at times, so they may not always work on stable PPSSPP releases.
+It's always recommended to use a recent git build.

 Documentation
 -------------